 Designer News was conceived as a side project of the now defunct LayerVault.
 The founders decided to create this community as a platform to share news about their own product and interesting news within the design industry.

-As it gained traction I was hired to lead the project.
-I had the right combination of product design, management and editorial skills required.
+I was hired to lead the project—having the right combination of product design, management and editorial skills required.

 As the person solely responsible for Designer News within the company, I was required to wear many hats.
 I never had a typical work day.